WizardOhio24/rmatrix/README.md

   - \<LETTERS\> [abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ] - the letters to use in the letter chains.

 For example `rmatrix -c white -s 1.5 -l 5 ,.` gives a rain-like effect.
+If your terminal supports unicode, you can also use characters such as `❄`, and so `rmatrix -c white -s 0.7 -l 1 ❄` to create a much more snow like effect.

 Press 'q' to exit.